Anindyadeep/SignLangGNN/README.md

             |___ main.py # from data to train
             |___ run.py  # real time video visualization
 ```
 I used `PyTorch geometric` and `PyTorch` for the project.
+To view the results in details head over to the `IPYNB` folder and see the first IPYNB file.
 To run this project first clone this repo using this command:

 ```
 git clone https://github.com/Anindyadeep/SignLangGNN